wavecommander/panblog/md/posts/interbrain.md

 Your brain is a processing unit that is a part of the Internet.

 Here, I'm not referring to the physical and technical meanings of the word Internet: a network of networks connecting digital computers.
 I mean the Internet in the way that humans experience it, which doesn't have its own word yet.
 Darn!
-[If someone could only come up with a term that captures its ability to access information from far away nearly instantaneously](https://benboyle.ca/the-case-for-the-teleportal).
+[If someone could only come up with a term that captures its ability to send and receive information from anywhere to anywhere nearly instantaneously](https://benboyle.ca/the-case-for-the-teleportal).
 Any ideas?

 ## The BPU